 My name is Eva Fendekova and I come from a little country in the heart of Europe – Slovakia.
 I earned my degree in teaching Maths and ICT at a University in Bratislava in 2011.
 I have been teaching Maths and ICT since then.
 I worked for public and international schools in Bratislava before I joined King’s College and must say I could not have chosen better, as I absolutely love it here – students, colleagues, weather, food, everything!
 In my free time I enjoy hiking, cycling, baking and chatting with my friends.

-Paul Lester – Head of Maths
+Paul Lester – Maths Teacher

 Hello.
 My name is Paul Lester and I teach mathematics – ‘the only subject that counts’.
 I am one of the chosen few insomuch as I was born and raised in the great city of Manchester.
 However, I have spent the last couple of years teaching in northern Cyprus; so I am one of the few Englishmen that have come to Murcia in search of a cooler climate.
 I came into teaching relatively late in life, after exhausting all other career options (and when it became apparent that Everton were not interested in having me play for them)!
 I worked for a year as a teaching assistant to gain some experience and then, having fallen in love with the teaching profession, I began my teacher training.
 Having originally gained a degree in Mathematics from the Open University, I went on to study towards a PGCE in Secondary Mathematics at Manchester Metropolitan University.
 My first two schools were both in Manchester, which I thoroughly enjoyed, but the draw of warm weather, sandy beaches and deep, blue seas became too great and I moved to Kyrenia in northern Cyprus.
 I am now looking forward to continuing my teaching tour of the Mediterranean at King’s College.
 Outside of school I like to keep active by going to the gym or playing a variety of sports.
 I have also adopted Cartagena CF as my Spanish team and so I will go along to cheer on the ‘Albinegros’ as often as possible.
 I also like quizzes, books, rock/indie music, yoga, eating tapas, Countdown and days when I don’t need to wear a tie.

+Lucy Williams studied Graphic Design at Exeter School of Art before working in London as a Designer on the refurb of the National Maritime Museum in Greenwich.
+After training in TEFOL and a short spell teaching a range of nationalities, she decided teaching was her thing and trained to be an Art teacher, completing a PGCE at UWIC in Cardiff.
 She taught in several secondary schools in Wales before moving back to Shropshire where she settled for 16 years.
 She became Head of Art and transformed the art department into a multi disciplinary facility, offering graphics, sculpture, textiles, photography and ceramics and for the past 10 years she was Deputy Headteacher alongside this role.
 Time came to try something new, to venture to sunnier climates and a better quality of life where she could channel her creative energy into teaching art full time again and fulfil a lifelong ambition of teaching abroad.